Last Modified: January 28, 2018 (“Effective Date“)

-The Service is made available to users who have RAD accounts (“Users“) via the web site located at https://www.getRAD.co (the “Site“).
+The Service is made available to users who have RADiCAL accounts (“Users“) via the web site located at https://getrad.co (the “Site“).

 1. The Information We Collect And Store

 We may collect and store both Non-Personally-Identifying information and Personally-Identifying Information from you.
 “Non-Personally-Identifying Information” is information that, without the aid of additional information, cannot be directly associated with a specific person or entity.
 “Personally-Identifying Information” or “PII” by contrast, is information such as a name or email address that, without more, can be directly associated with a specific person or entity.

 If you are located in a country in the European Union or elsewhere outside the United States of America, by using the Service, you specifically consent to the transmission and storage of your PII and Materials into the United States of America.

 1.1.
 Our Collection And Storage Of Personally-Identifying Information

 When you as a User register an account, you may be asked to disclose Personally-Identifying Information including without limitation, your name, phone number, email address, home address or business address.
 You may also choose to submit Personally-Identifying Information to us when you send us an email or use any interactive features that we may make available on the Service.
 For example, you may ask us to: (a) import your contacts by giving us access to your third party services (such as your email account) or (b) use your social networking information if you give us access to your account on social network connection services.
 You may also provide us with your contacts’ email addresses when sharing folders or files with them or if you invite them to join RAD, or choose to reveal Personally-Identifying Information in on-line for a, blogs, message boards, chatrooms that we may make available via the Service.
 In addition, if you sign up for our paid Service, you will be asked to provide additional information, including your credit card information, as described below in Section 8.